Click on the links below for FAQs on that topic:

 4. Can I add my library's OpenURL resolver logo to Berg Fashion Library?

-Librarians can add their library's OpenURL resolver via Subscriber Services.
+Librarians can add their library's OpenURL resolver y contacting us here (North and South America), or here (UK and rest of world).
 Your OpenURL resolver logo should be a maximum size of 19 pixels high x 55 pixels wide.

 5. Does Berg Fashion Library support federated searching?